 Identifying Director Nominees.
 In making its nominations for election to the Board the Nominating Committee seeks candidates who meet the current challenges and needs of the Board.
 As part of this process the Committee considers a number of factors, including, among others, a candidate's employment and other professional experience, past expertise and involvement in areas which are relevant to the Company's business, business ethics and professional reputation, independence, other board experience, and the Company's desire to have a Board that represents a diverse mix of backgrounds, perspectives and expertise.
 The Company does not have a formal policy for considering diversity in identifying and recommending nominees for election to the Board, but the Nominating Committee considers diversity of viewpoint, experience, education, skill, background and other qualities in its overall consideration of nominees qualified for election to the Board.
-The Nominating Committee will consider and evaluate nominees recommended by shareholders for election to the Board on the same basis as candidates from other sources if such nominating Committee uses multiple sources for identifying and evaluating nominees for director, including referrals from current directors, recommendations by shareholders and input from third-party executive search firms.
+The Nominating Committee will consider and evaluate nominees recommended by shareholders for election to the Board on the same basis as candidates from other sources if such nominations are made in accordance with the process set forth in the following pages under "Shareholder Proposals and Director Nominations."
+The Nominating Committee uses multiple sources for identifying and evaluating nominees for director, including referrals from current directors, recommendations by shareholders and input from third-party executive search firms.
 As part of the Company's robust board succession planning process and efforts to continually maintain the high functioning of the board, Hope Cochran and Mary Beth West were appointed to the Board in June 2016.
 The Company is proud that of the twelve director nominees standing for election to the Board at the 2017 Annual Meeting of Shareholders, five of those candidates are female.